codacy/docs/docs/release-notes/self-hosted/self-hosted-v3.0.0.md

 ## Product enhancements

 -   Codacy now supports the integration with GitHub Checks.
 From now on, [all Codacy analysis information on pull requests](https://docs.codacy.com/v3.0/repositories-configure/integrations/github-integration/#configuring-the-github-integration) will show up under the **Checks** tab on the GitHub pull request pages.
+For private repositories, the annotations will appear as authored by Codacy instead of the user who configured the integration.
+(CY-46)

 ## Tool versions